canjs/can-view-import/docs/dynamic.md

 ### Example

-These `can-import` and Steal import examples are equivalent:
+These `can-dynamic-import` and Steal import examples are equivalent:

 ```
 <can-dynamic-import from="components/foobar">